chtixof/chtixof.github.io/about.md

 permalink: /about/
 ---

 Hey.
 The purpose of this blog is eventually to comment my [publications on Github](https://github.com/chtixof).
-Those are for now dedicated to [Yunohost](https://yunohost.org).

 #### Acknowledgements